crate/sqlalchemy-cratedb/docs/index.rst

 Introduction
 ************

-The Python client library for `CrateDB`_ implements the Python Database API Specification v2.0 (`PEP 249`_), and also includes the :ref:`CrateDB dialect
-<using-sqlalchemy>` for `SQLAlchemy`_.
+The :ref:`CrateDB dialect <using-sqlalchemy>` for `SQLAlchemy`_ provides adapters for `CrateDB`_ and SQLAlchemy.
+The supported versions are 1.3, 1.4, and 2.0.

-The Python driver can be used to connect to both `CrateDB`_ and `CrateDB Cloud`_, and is verified to work on Linux, macOS, and Windows.
-It is used by the `Crash CLI`_, as well as other libraries and applications connecting to CrateDB from the Python ecosystem.
+The connector can be used to connect to both `CrateDB`_ and `CrateDB Cloud`_, and is verified to work on Linux, macOS, and Windows.
+It is used by pandas, Dask, and many other libraries and applications connecting to CrateDB from the Python ecosystem.
 It is verified to work with CPython, but it has also been tested successfully with `PyPy`_.

-Please make sure to also visit the section about :ref:`other-options`, using the :ref:`crate-reference:interface-postgresql` interface of `CrateDB`_.

 *************
 Documentation
 *************

-For general help about the Python Database API, or SQLAlchemy, please consult `PEP 249`_, the `SQLAlchemy tutorial`_, and the general `SQLAlchemy documentation`_.
+Please consult the `SQLAlchemy tutorial`_, and the general `SQLAlchemy documentation`_.
 For more detailed information about how to install the client driver, how to connect to a CrateDB cluster, and how to run queries, consult the resources